- HCM310 - Healthcare Services and the Consumer

 - HCM410 - Operations Management and Quality Improvement in Healthcare

-Examines the applications of operations management in the framework of health care organizations.
+Examines the applications of operations management in the framework of healthcare organizations.
 Focus will be placed on supply chain and inventory management, forecasting, queuing models, and capacity planning.
-Determinants to achieve quality management in health care facilities will be explored.
+Determinants to achieve quality management in healthcare facilities will be explored.
 Utilizes analytical methods of systematic monitoring and evaluation and the application of quality improvement initiatives.
-Includes impact on quality of accreditations, credentialing, liability, and governmental regulations.
+Includes impact on quality of accreditations, credentialing, liability, and governmental regulations in varying healthcare settings and post-acute care facilities.
+Prerequisite: HCM 302 with a grade of C or higher.
 Not for graduate credit.
-Restricted to Health Sciences majors/minors.
+Restricted to HCM majors/minors.

 Credit Hours: 3